Skip to main content

 Electric IT Hub | Device Troubleshooting

-Encountering issues with your desktop application and/or MDM implementation can be frustrating, but most common problems can be troubleshooted with a few simple steps.
+Encountering issues with your Electric for desktop application and/or MDM implementation can be frustrating.
+But most common problems can be corrected with a few simple steps.
 Follow the recommendations below to get your integration working as expected.

-If further assistance is needed, please contact our team via email: product-support@electric.ai
+If further assistance is needed or you cannot resolve on your own, please contact our team via email: product-support@electric.ai

-Issue: Device is Not Reporting to IT Hub – “Last Check” Column is Stale in Device Management
+Device is Not Reporting to IT Hub from Electric for Desktop

-While all devices have some unique configurations specific to the user, operating system, or business, there are a few reasons that are most common for this lack of connection state.
-These include:
+There are a few reasons that are most common for this lack of connection state:

-1. Device has been powered off for several days while the employee is out of the office, and thus has not connected to the IT Hub while the device is powered off.
+1. Device has been powered off for several days while the employee is out of the office.

 2. Device ran out of compute power, and device’s processor proactively shutdown the Electric Desktop App to save resources on the device.

-3. The employee proactively logged out of, quit, or moved to the trash the Electric Desktop App via the local controls on the device itself.
+3. The employee proactively logged out of, quit, or moved to the trash the Electric Desktop App via the local controls on their device itself.

 4. Another third party application is blocking the install of the Electric Desktop App – for example, a third party anti-virus software does not let the application download or install as expected and it must be manually allowed in that software.